Today, I’ve got something important to share…

 And meticulous inventory is a lifesaver when dealing with evil insurance adjusters.

-A paper version is better than nothing, but I recommend you walk through the house as you take video.
+A paper version is better than nothing, but I recommend walking through the house as you take the video.

 Nearly everyone has a smartphone nowadays – so it’s simple to do this and may only take 20 minutes.